American Citizenship Award

 Compass will review all applications and maintains the right to contact beneficiary organizations to verify service work completed.
 Compass may reject any applications that are incompletely documented, unsubstantiated, or that are of an excluded type of participation.

-An awards ceremony will be held at 4:30 pm on the first Wednesday afternoon in October each year for the recipients of the prior year’s awards.
+An awards ceremony will be held at 4:30 pm on the last Wednesday afternoon in October each year for the recipients of the prior year’s awards.
 Attendance at the award ceremony shall be a condition of receiving your award.
 Check the date and plan for it in your schedule if you have applied for an award.
 Awards will not be given to students who do not show up for the ceremony regardless of reason.

 Cost of Awards